EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolverSolutionGroupsAlgorithm.md

 To get the groups that should be checked using the process above, we (you guessed it...) try every combination of solutions that solving the tree produced.
 We will end this entire section with ways of efficiently doing this, but we'll start with the simplistic approach because it is easier to follow and does work, just not efficiently as it could.

-Figuring out the contraints on the variables is a longer story, which the next few sections will cover.
+Figuring out the constraints on the variables is a longer story, which the next few sections will cover.

 ### Variable Constraints Overview
 Notice that every `x` variable used in a tree has *some kind of* numeric constraint applied to it, even if implied.
 We can model them all using a `between(min, max)` (inclusive) constraint with a lower bound and an upper bound.
 The upper bound can be "inf", meaning "infinity".